 - You have to ensure that all your dashboards use those aggregated views or PDTs instead of the base tables, and do so correctly.

-There is a third, automated approach to solving database performance problems: Over the past 7 years, my Ph.D. students and I have been researching the use of machine learning to accelerate and automate analytical workloads.
-This area, which we call Data Learning, has seen several breakthroughs in recent years.
+There is a third, automated approach to solving database performance problems.
+Starting in 2014, my Ph.D. students and I have been researching the use of machine learning to accelerate and automate analytical workloads.
+This area, which we call Data Learning, has seen several breakthroughs.
 After seeing several successful deployments, we decided to commercialize this idea in 2019 as a system we call Keebo.

 Data teams have since used Keebo to dramatically improve their user experience and query performance.
 Keebo’s automated Data Learning can speed up Looker dashboards without requiring you to write a single line of code or make any changes to the database.
-Keebo transparently inserts itself between your BI layer and your data warehouse to automatically accelerate queries by 10-100x.
+Keebo transparently inserts itself between your BI layer and your data warehouse to automatically accelerate queries.

 How Keebo works